 Health Supply Chain Workers are Essential in the Fight Against the COVID-19 Pandemic

 This four-page brief developed by People that Deliver applies the four HR for SCM pathways in the context of COVID-19.
 COVID-19 response policies, plans, and guidelines cannot overlook the need to support these essential workers.
 This brief outlines key considerations for keeping health supply chain workers safe and supported, as well as links to relevant resources and tools.
+French Version.

 The Essential Role of Health Supply Chain Workers in COVID-19 Pandemic Response This is a link to the recording of the 10 June 2020 webinar, hosted by PtD and Chemonics which brought together health supply chain professionals from the public and private sectors to share insights and experiences on how the COVID-19 pandemic has affected their supply chain operations.
 The speakers shared practical resources, tools, and guidance utilized by their own organizations to ensure their supply chain workforce is safe, protected, and supported.
 The slides can be downloaded here.